Possible Language to Include in Your Syllabus

 Working With Others:

 - At UC Davis, students are expected to do their own work independently (by themselves).
-Students may STUDY with others as much as they like, but if it's work that will be turned in for a grade or credit, students are not permitted to work with others unless the instructor gives explicit permission for them to do so -- and then students may only work together to the extent that the instructor allows.
+Students may study with others as much as they like, but for any work that will be turned in for a grade or credit, students are not permitted to work with others unless the instructor gives explicit permission for them to do so -- and even then, students may only work together to the extent that the instructor allows.

-- In this class, I permit students to discuss the concepts and ideas of the assignments with each other, but then I expect the students to go do the assignment by themselves -- alone.
-If your answers are identical or highly similar to those of another student, I will know that you worked together beyond what I permit and I will report you to the Office of Student Support & Judicial Affairs (OSSJA).
+- In this class, I permit students to discuss the concepts and ideas of the assignments with each other, but I require that students then do the assignment independently (i.e. by themselves -- alone).
+If your answers are identical or highly similar to those of another student, I will know that you worked together beyond what I allow and I will report you to the Office of Student Support & Judicial Affairs (OSSJA).
 Working together when not allowed, or beyond what is allowed, is called "unauthorized collaboration" and is a violation of our Code of Academic Conduct.